Mindgreppers/lifemaker_web/content/page/faq.md

 #### Are the events free?
 The cost of our events, like all of Lifemaker activities, are covered by contribution through members.
 If someone has a financial limitation, they can approach us and request a free or subsidised entry, in return for volunteer work for the event.

-## The Network

-#### What are the hubs/spaces connected to LifeMaker?
-These are hubs and community spaces around the world that share the LifeMaker values and support the project in some way.
-We will start listing them soon.

-#### How do I find a LifeMaker hub/space near my home?
-The current list of hubs/spaces in line with our vision and ethos, is visible [here](/hubs).
-On the page you’ll find contact details for each hub/space.
-Please contact them and ask for availability.

-#### How do I connect my hub/space with LifeMaker?
+#### How do I connect my family with LifeMaker?
-You can connect your hub/space to the LifeMaker network by agreeing to the [Way of Living charter](https://docs.google.com/document/d/18AtEj2GhpBe9REYUvQ999nMklHZq1RohGEOhM0OhqQ0) and sending an application email to the Core team.
-We will meet and explore possibilities.
+You can connect your hub/space/family to the LifeMaker network by spending at least 7 days with us, in an open frame to understand and evolve, what Lifemaker

 ## The Charter
 #### What is the Way of Living?